Skip to main content

 • Vendor / partner endpoints

-For these, you must send X-WorldMonitor-Key.
+For these, you must send an API key; X-WorldMonitor-Key is the canonical header.

-Browser origin mode
+Browser session mode

 See CORS for the origin patterns.